Skip to main content

 1. Create the main module folder:

 • Since this project will consist of a single module, create a new folder named main within the src directory.
-This folder will house all module-specific files.
+This folder will hold all module-specific files.

 2. Set up essential files: